 1. For Travel

 Compression socks are best for travel because of the walking and waiting in the airport that you do, plus the flight which can take up to 18 hours if you are going to the other side of the world.
-Compression socks are recommended for people who travel abroad, not just the elderly but people who have a pre-existing problem with their legs like edema and the like.
+They are recommended for people who travel abroad, not just the elderly but people who have a pre-existing problem with their legs like edema and the like.

 2. For Running